Charles J. Faruki, 2014 Recipient

 In 1987, Mickenberg concluded his term at UDSL and returned to his law practice.
 He now lives in Saratoga Springs, N.Y., where he represents people who cannot afford legal services and develops training programs for public defenders.

 In addition to traveling far and frequently, Mickenberg directs an annual program at UDSL sponsored by the National Legal Aid and Defender Association.
 "I try to make the conference and my teaching as interactive as possible," he said.
 Mickenberg still finds time to offer career counseling to UDSL students and maintain close friendships with faculty and staff.
-He received the Honorary Alumnus Award in 2002.Top
+He received the Honorary Alumnus Award in 2002.Back to top from Ira Mickenberg, 2002 Recipient

 The Honorable Jeff Froelich, 2003 Recipient